 The German title race, as in France and Italy, is decidedly less open.
 With the additions of Arturo Vidal and Douglas Costa, Bayern will be incredibly hard to catch, though Kevin de Bruyne’s Wolfsburg and Dortmund – with hipsters’ choice Thomas Tuchel taking over from former hipsters’ choice Jurgen Klopp – will try their level best to keep up.

 Paris Saint-Germain look certain to retain their Ligue 1 crown, as Angel Di Maria joins Zlatan Ibrahimovic, Edinson Cavani and David Luiz – a deep run into the latter stages of the Champions League is the aim.

 Juventus will start clear favourites in Italy but the Old Lady has lost some of her favourite sons over the summer with Andrea Pirlo, Carlos Tevez and Vidal heading away to varying corners of Planet Football.
 Rudi Garcia’s Roma have been improving season-on-season and could challenge Juve’s dominance should their squad stay healthy throughout the season.

 Beside the Premier League, we should look then to the Champions League for competitiveness, where any number of around five or six teams could feasibly triumph.
 Though MSN make Barcelona the hot favourites, a lack of domestic challenge could help the likes of Bayern, Juventus and PSG, who’ll each be looking to improve on the continent.
 Whoever wins, we’re doubtless in for a treat as the best in the world vie for the ultimate prize.

-Follow Icons on Twitter and Facebook for the latest news and football chat.
+Follow Icons on Twitter for all the latest football news, chat and competitions: @icons_football.